 Who is eligible to use the Counseling Center Services?

-All enrolled ASU students are eligible for Counseling Center Services.
+All enrolled Arkansas State University Jonesboro students are eligible for Wilson Counseling Center services.

-No fee is charged to currently enrolled ASU students.
+No fee is charged to currently enrolled A-State students.

 The law states that there are three situations that require a clinician to disclose information:

 a) you may request (by means of a signed release) that your counselor may reveal information to other individuals or agencies of your choice;

 b) in instances where there is imminent danger of serious harm to yourself or others, a counselor may reveal that information to prevent harm; and